shaunrfox/Style-Guide/_posts/2016-05-20-css-text-handling.markdown

 `color` changes the color of the text.

-In our code, we have variables corresponding to color variables.
+In our code, we have variables corresponding to color values.
 [SCSS Color Variables](#scss-color-variables )

 ---